MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 #### How can you prepare?

 No action is needed at this time.
 Review our [In Development](../fundamentals/in-development.md) page for advanced notice of upcoming new features.
-We'll follow up with additional information when it's available regarding re-envisioned location-based services.
+We'll follow up with more information about re-envisioned location-based services when that information is available.

 ### Plan for change: Intune is moving to support iOS/iPadOS 13 and later<!--10144130-->